 Dying Well by Ira Byock.
 This book starts with the story of how Ira experienced his father’s death.
 This is followed by numerous stories about his hospice patients and their families.
 This book grew a desire in my heart to care for Libby in our home in her last weeks of life and prepared me for much of what I experienced.
 I am so glad I took a very active part in carrying for Libby in her last days, and that she passed in our home rather than in some institutional hospital.

 The Courage to Teach by Parker Palmer.
-Some many themes which are integrated into my life.
+So many themes which are integrated into my life.
 Teach out of identity and core not technique.
 Fear and alienation are the enemies of effective teaching.
 Greater truths are often paradoxes.
-Trying to resolve paradoxes to quickly short-circuits learning.
-The tension from paradoxes can leave us open provide we have fuel to endure the tension which requires love and suffering.
+Trying to resolve paradoxes too quickly short-circuits learning.
+The tension from paradoxes can leave us open to learning and grow, this is painful but can be endured in the company of love.
 Finding truth as a community centered around a subject rather than “objective facts” and experts.
-Teaching from the microcosm.
+Teaching from a microcosm.
 This books gave me a new vocabulary, helped me be more open to other people’s perspective, and to be patient when facing paradoxes and other hard to understand situations.

 Leadership is an Art by Max Depree is one of the best books about making a humane and empowering workplace.
 I read this book during a time that I was feeling weary.
 Managing people was taking a lot of time and I wasn’t sure I was adding any value.
 I wondered if I could be more productive by returning to an individual contributor role.
 I read this book and was re-invigorated.
 This book renewed a hope that I could have a positive impact on the people I was managing.